 Mission Admission is a series of MBA admission tips; a new one is posted each Tuesday.

 We do not think that you need to visit at all costs, however.
 If you have limited funds or time, you should not deplete your resources by visiting.
-There are many other ways to get to know your target schools without traveling to campus, such as Web sites, podcasts, conversations with alumni, outreach events, etc. However, if you do have the time and money, we strongly recommend that you visit your target schools and gain a priori experience—a brief trip could pay a lifetime of dividends.
+You have many other ways of getting to know your target schools without traveling to campus, such as Web sites, podcasts, conversations with alumni, outreach events, etc. However, if you do have the time and money, we strongly recommend that you travel to your target schools and gain that firsthand experience—a brief trip could pay a lifetime of dividends.